Woodard v. Navient Solutions, LLC et al.

 Navient will refund to you all or a portion of any amounts identified in the Damages column on Exhibit 1 that were paid to Navient by you.
 Navient will not repay to you any portion of the amounts in the Damages column on Exhibit 1 that were paid to Navient by any co-borrower.

 • Not all members of the Settlement Class are eligible to receive payments.
 If you did not make post-discharge payments on your Loan listed on Exhibit 1 to the Notice, then you are not entitled to a payment.
 If there are no dollar amounts listed in the Damages column on Exhibit 1, then you are not entitled to a payment.
-And, to obtain a payment for all or a portion of the amount listed in the Damages column of Exhibit 1, you must submit a Claim Form as explained elsewhere in the Notice.
+And, to obtain a payment for all or a portion of the amount listed in the Damages column of Exhibit 1, you must have submitted a Claim Form as explained elsewhere in the Notice.

-• Likely no. The settlement fund may not be sufficient to pay 100% of the amounts set forth in the Damages column on Exhibit 1 to the Notice.
+• Likely no. The Settlement fund may not be sufficient to pay 100% of the amounts set forth in the Damages column on Exhibit 1 to the Notice.
 The exact amount payable to eligible Class Members will not be known until all Claim Forms are received and reviewed.
-If you submit a timely Claim Form that is deemed to be sufficient, and assuming that all of the amounts listed on Exhibit 1 were paid to Navient by you, it is estimated that you could receive anywhere from 37% to 100% of the amounts listed in the Damages column on Exhibit 1.
+If you submitted a timely Claim Form that is deemed to be sufficient, and assuming that all of the amounts listed on Exhibit 1 were paid to Navient by you, it is estimated that you could receive anywhere from 37% to 100% of the amounts listed in the Damages column on Exhibit 1.
 This is just an estimate.
 The actual payment amount could be more or less than this estimate.

 • The Bankruptcy Court has designated the lawyers listed below to represent you and other Class Members.
 These lawyers are called “Class Counsel.”
 Class Counsel may apply to the District Court for an award of attorneys’ fees and for the reimbursement of out-of-pocket expenses that they have paid in pursuit of this Lawsuit.
 Any amount of attorneys’ fees and case expenses approved by the District Court will be paid out of the Settlement Fund and will reduce the amount available to pay to Class Members who submit Claim Forms.

 You have the right to retain your own lawyer to represent you in this case, but you are not obligated to do so.
 If you do hire your own lawyer, you will have to pay his or her legal fees and expenses.
-You also have the right to represent yourself before the District Court without a lawyer.
+You had the right to represent yourself before the District Court without a lawyer.

 The Bankruptcy Court has designated the following lawyers as Class Counsel: